ioustamora/datamesh/examples/README.md

-# DFS Examples
+# DataMesh Examples

-This directory contains practical examples and scripts for using the DFS system.
+This directory contains practical examples and scripts for using the DataMesh system.

-# DFS Examples
+# DataMesh Examples

-This directory contains practical examples and scripts for using the DFS system.
+This directory contains practical examples and scripts for using the DataMesh system.

 ## Scripts

 ### 📦 backup.sh
-Automatically backup files from a directory to the DFS network.
+Automatically backup files from a directory to the DataMesh network.

 ```bash
 # Backup all files in Documents folder